michijs/michijs/README.md

 #### useWatch
 A simple mechanism for watching dependencies and invoking a callback when any of them change.
 Takes two parameters:
 - callback: A function that returns a value of type T. This is the function that will be invoked when any dependency changes.
-- deps: An array of dependencies to watch for changes.
+- deps: Optional array of dependencies to watch for changes.

 #### useFetch
 Fetches data from a URL, parses the response as JSON and allows to manage the result as an observable.
 Takes three parameters:
 - input: The URL to fetch data from.
 - searchParams: Optional search parameters to append to the URL.
 - init: Optional request initialization options.
+- deps: Optional array of dependencies to watch for changes.
+- options: Optional object that may contain shouldWaitToFetch callback function

 ### Route management hooks
 #### useHash